JBillson/dotfiles/README.md

 # config-files

-A collection of my config files for Windows and Ubuntu environments
+A collection of config files for Windows and WSL environments

+## Windows
+These files must live in Windows home directory (C:\Users\justi)

+## WSL
+These files must live in WSL home directory (/home/justin)